Summary

 You can add content to courses with Draft status without restriction.
 To add content to a course with Published status, you need to re-version the course.
 See Publish a new version of a course.

+Each uploaded item is a separate segment within a module.
 The following screenshot shows Add New Segments to This Module, with Add Documents highlighted.

 Add documents